EasyLLM/langbatch/docs/index.md

 - Features:

-    * Unified API to access Batch API from different AI providers.
-    * Standarized OpenAI format for requests and responses
+    * OpenAI format for requests and responses
-    * Utilities for handling the complete lifecycle of a batch job: Creating, Starting, Monitoring, Retrying and Processing Completed
+    * Utilities for handling the complete lifecycle of a batch job: Creating, Starting, Monitoring, Retrying and Processing
-    * Convert incoming requests into batch jobs
+    * Pipeline to convert stream of incoming requests into batch jobs
 </div>

 ## Quick Links